sauvikbiswas/AOTS/posts/functions-iii.md

   return ml_pi
 ~~~~

 It is important to notice a few things.
 Firstly, there is a nested function.
 In our case, `ml_pi` is nested inside `timed_ml_pi`.
 Secondly, the return value of our outer function is actually the inner function.
-And thirdly, the inner function uses two values that are defined outside its scope but are accessible--`n` and `time_start`.
+And thirdly, the inner function uses two values that are defined outside its scope but are accessible inside its scope--`n` and `time_start`.

 Let us try to run this.